 Assembling the Jelly Roll Tarts

-- Preheat oven to 400 degrees and prepare two baking sheets with parchment or a Silpat.
+- Preheat oven to 400 degrees and prepare two baking sheets with parchment or a silicone baking mat.

-- On a floured surface roll one of the dough rounds to a large rectangle about 1/8" thick.
+- On a lightly floured surface roll one of the dough rounds into a large rectangle about ⅛" thick.

 - Spread your favorite jam or other fillings of your choice over the dough.
 I suggest you spread this fairly thin to be able to roll the dough without the filling coming out.